 Subdivision of land generally means the division of land into two or more parts.
 There are different types of subdivision including Torrens Title, Strata Title and Community Title.

-subdivision factsheet (accessible pdf 61KB) for more information.
+See our subdivision factsheet for more information.

 Affordable rental housing is housing for very low to moderate income households.